RFID Technology Overview

 The distinction is the source of the power for the signal transmitted by the tag.
 Passive tags have no internal energy source.
-They collect energy from the reader, and remain dormant when not energised by the reader.
+They collect energy from the reader, and remain dormant when not energized by the reader.
 Active RFID tags have an internal battery.
 They transmit continuously to a passive reader, which picks up and processes the transmitted signal.

 Passive tags have an antennae or receiving coil, which collects and stores energy

 information it is communicating.
-Passive tags only transmit when they have been energised by a
+Passive tags only transmit when they have been energized by a

 Passive tags tend to be cheaper and smaller, and their life is only limited by the reliability of their components.
 They can be expected to function for decades.
 The range at which the tags can be read depends on their frequency of operation, and the power of the reader.
 Range can vary from less than a centimeter to several meters.

 The ability to read a tag is affected greatly by the reader.
 Readers can be fixed, or integrated with a portable handheld (mobile) computer.